Siraha District: Infrastructure

 Thadi in Siraha is a part of one of the agreed route for Mutual Trade and custom point between India and Nepal.
 Nepal Government has set up a dedicated customs office in the town and Government of India has set up a Land Customs Station.
 So in simple import and export are allowed through this point.

-The largest town is Lahan, where there is a popular eye hospital called Sagarmatha Choudhary Eye Hospital, Lahan.
+The largest city is Lahan, where there is a popular eye hospital called Sagarmatha Choudhary Eye Hospital, Lahan.

 Transportation

 The district is well connected with Mahendra Highway as this national Highway passes right through the district while connecting all the major towns.
 Other rural municipalities are also well connected by Postal Highway which is under construction and taking shape rapidly.
 Another major project i.e. East-West Railway also will run through this district in future and is in the process of development.